axelarnetwork/axelar-docs/README.md

 ## Updating Navigation

-Site navigation is generated in TypeScript based on the section of the site the user is currently browsing.
-Add new pages to the navigation in `src/layouts/navigation.ts`.
-In general, a new page will be added as a new child with a `title` and `href` to one of the arrays.
-The site supports up to 3 levels of nested navigation by providing a `children` instead of an `href` property with the top level being a navigation header.
-Each level of navigation is visually tabbed beneath its parent.
+Site navigation is generated in TypeScript based on the section the user is currently browsing in.
+The navigation layout is managed in [`src/layouts/navigation.ts`](https://github.com/axelarnetwork/axelar-docs/blob/main/src/layouts/navigation.ts), with pages represented as a `title` and `href` in one of the `children` arrays.
+The site supports up to 3 levels of nested navigation, with the top level acting as navigation header.
+Each subsequent level is visually tabbed beneath its parent.